Sallo97/cep_technical_reference/documents/0_glossary.md

 - **Impulsi di tensione**: used across CEP's italian paper for referring to electrical signals used across **synchronous** logical networks.

 ---
+- **Kernel CEP**: indicates the main structure of the CEP, obtained as the combination of the main memory, the *Unità di Calcolo*, and the *Unità degli Indirizzi*.

+    Today the concept of kernel is used completely differently and generally refers to the core of Operating Systems.

+---

 - **Livelli di tensione stabile**: used across CEP's italian paper for referring to electrical signals used across **asynchronous** logical networks.